kyoheiu/felix/README.md

 jpg = "feh"
 ```

-...then you can open jpg file, say `01.jpg`, by `feh 01.jpg`, and the other items by `nvim <file-name>`.
-The execution is of course inside `fm`, so you can return to the list after closing file.
+...then `fm` opens jpg file, say `01.jpg`, by `feh 01.jpg`, and the other items by `nvim <file-name>`.
+The execution is inside `fm`, so you can return to the list right after closing file.

-I tried to implement easy configuration on how you directly open files in `fm`, and I think toml is suitable for this usage.

 ## todo (or not todo)

+- [ ] easier way to configurate exec commands
-- [ ] enable to choose whether the warning appears or not when delete
+- [ ] choose whether the warning appears or not when delete
+- [ ] change sort order (new to old / old to new)
 - [ ] implement `v`(select mode)